 |Each additional family member||+$8,177||+$682|

-Your school can tell you how to apply.
-Many schools have a simple one-page or online school meals applications available.
+Your school can tell you how to apply for free or reduced-price meals in order to get P-EBT benefits.
+Many schools have a simple one-page or online school meals application available.
 You can also apply for both the National School Lunch Program and for the Supplemental Nutrition Assistance Program (SNAP) online through COMPASS, Pennsylvania’s online application system.
+The school must have processed your school meals application by June 12 in order for you to receive any benefit.

 Q4: How much in P-EBT benefits will I receive?